CdrThresh/PWX/README.md

 (2.)
 I used the GoodNotes app on my iPad to do this wireframe.
 Although there are alternatives such as Figma, I prefer the fluidity of being able to draw things out on my iPad.

 (3.)
-The plan is to use simple HTML and CSS to design this website since there really is no need for a backend.
+The plan is to use simple HTML, CSS, and some JavaScript to design this website since there really is no need for a backend.

 (4.)
 I used various sources as inspiration for the design aspects of my website, including Pinterest and Youtube.
 What makes sense the most to me is to have a Nav bar to allow the user to easily navigate between pages and having a separate page for each major topic.